The Ultimate BVI Sailing Guide

 The Saba Rock resort is a guaranteed crowd-pleaser!
 There’s plenty to do here on a BVI family yacht charter.

 Enjoy the restaurant, bar and gift shop.
 Rent watersports equipment and take to the sea for kiteboarding, kayaking, snorkelling and diving.
-Adults can also head to the spa for a well-deserved break; there are a breadth of wellness treatments, massage rituals and yoga classes on offer every day.
+Adults can also head to the spa for a well-deserved break; there is a breadth of wellness treatments, massage rituals and yoga classes on offer every day.
 Finish off the day with games after dinner.

 Whether you visit just for the day or decide to stay the night, Saba Rock is bound to delight every member of the family.

-If your charter lines up with it, we also highly recommend sailing to Trellis Bay, Beef Island for a Full Moon Party.
+If your charter lines up with it, we also highly recommend sailing to Trellis Bay, Beef Island, for a Full Moon Party.
 For sailors with teenagers or grown-up kids, this is the perfect night out on one of the BVI’s most family-friendly beaches.

 Expect local vendors selling their arts and crafts, live calypso music, poi shows and giant fireballs!
 For a cost of roughly £30 per person, you can also feast on a buffet of succulent Caribbean food courtesy of Trellis Bay Market Bar & Grill.
 This is the kind of party you need to experience at least once!